-I/We being a member of the Company hereby appoint the Chairman of the meeting or (see note 1) Barcode: Name of proxy Number and class of shares proxy appointed over Access Code: CIN: as my/our proxy to vote on my/our behalf at the Annual General Meeting of the Company to be held at 11,30am on Wednesday, 16 June 2021 and at any adjournment thereof.
-I have indicated with a ' how I/we wish my/our votes to be cast on the following resolutions: If you wish to appoint multiple proxies please see note 1 over.
-Please also tick here if you are appointing more than one proxy.
-RESOLUTIONS Please mark ' x ' to indicate how you wish to vote For Against Vote Withheld RESOLUTION Please mark ' ≭ ' to indicate S how you wish to vote For Against Vote Withheld To receive and adopt the and Accounts. ne audited Annual Report 6.
+I/We being a member of the Company hereby appoint the Chairman of the meeting or (see note 1) Name of proxy Number and class of shares proxy appointed over Access Code: CIN: and at any adjournmen nt thereof.
+I have indicated w ith a ' x ' how I /we wis sh my/our votes to be o be held at 2.30 pm on Thursda cast on the following resolution are appointing more than on ns: :2 RESOLUTIONS Please mark ' % ' to indicate how you wish to vote For Against Vote Withheld RESOLUTIONS Please mark 'X' to indicate how you wish to vote For Against Vote Withheld To receive and adopt and Accounts. the audited Annual Report 7.
 To re-appoint BDC LLP as Auditor.
-2. To approve the Directors' Remuneration report. / To authorise the Directors to determine BDO LLP's remuneration as Auditor 3.
-To re-elect Michael Bai ines as a Director.
-8. To authorise the D irectors to allot equity securities.
-4. To re-elect Christopher r Casey as a Director.
-To authorise the Dipre-emption rights irectors to disapply s (Special Resolution).
-5. To re-elect Guner Turk men as a Director. purchases of the 10.
-To authorise the Company to make market purchases of the Company's own shares (Special Resolution).
+2. To approve the Direc tors' Remuneration Policy.
+8. To authorise the D BDO LLP's remune 3.
+To approve the Direc tors' Remuneration report.
+9. To authorise the Dir rectors to allot equity securities.
+4. To re-elect Michael E Baines as a Director.
+10. To authorise the D pre-emption right: irectors to disapply s (Special Resolution).
+5. To re-elect Christoph ner Casey as a Director. mpany to make market purchases own shares (Special Resolution).
+6. To re-elect Guner Tu rkmen as a Director. of the company se own shares (opeolat Nesstation).
 Signature Date